School of STEM Education, Innovation & Global Studies header

 Academic biography

-Dr Fernández López is currently Assistant Professor in Education for Sustainable Futures in the School of STEM Education, Innovation and Global Studies.
-Manuel’s chief interests lie in the intersection between education and society and in the emergence of sustainable futures in education for well-being; and aimed at interdisciplinary over the last fifteen years, through working in academic disciplines such as Engineering, Philosophy, and Psychology.
-He is coordinator of two module in the doctoral program in Education (Futures thinking and Futures Studies, and Education, Sustainability, Citizenship and Climate change.
+Dr Fernández López is currently an Assistant Professor in Education for Sustainable Futures in the School of STEM Education, Innovation and Global Studies.
+Manuel’s chief interests lie in the intersection between education and society and in the emergence of sustainable futures in education for well-being; and have been interdisciplinary over the last fifteen years, through working in academic disciplines such as Engineering, Philosophical Practice, and Social Psychology (PhD).
+He has co-coordinated and co-designed the content of a module on the doctoral program in Education (Futures thinking and Futures Studies) and co-coordinated and lectured in Education, Sustainability, Citizenship and Climate change in the same program.

 Manuel has lectured at postgraduate level for five years to future technology teachers at the Polytechnic University of Catalonia (Society and Education, and Innovation), and supervised numerous postgraduate research projects in education, developing emergent and pioneering practices in the area of future studies and education.
 He has also been a lecturer in Responsible Communication in the area of Social Responsibility at the Open University of Catalonia.